CTSRD-CHERI/cheribuild/README.md

   --test-ssh-key TEST_SSH_KEY
                         The SSH key to used to connect to the QEMU instance when running tests on CheriBSD (default:
                         '/Users/alex/.ssh/id_ed25519.pub')
-  --no-run-mips-tests-with-cheri-image
-                        Do not use a CHERI kernel+image to run plain MIPS CheriBSD tests.
-This only affects the --test option --use-minimal-benchmark-kernel
+  --use-minimal-benchmark-kernel
                         Use a CHERI BENCHMARK version of the cheribsd-mfs-root-kernel (without INVARIATES) for the run- minimal target and for tests.
 This can speed up longer running tests.
 This is the default for